mateoneira/mateoneira.github.io/_posts/2026-03-02-the-alpha-blending-problem.md

 - An opacity $$\alpha \in [0, 1]$$
 - View-dependent colour encoded via **spherical harmonics** (SH) coefficients — the directional analogue of Fourier series, allowing each Gaussian to change appearance with viewing angle

+**Rendering.**
-**Rendering.** To produce an image, each 3D Gaussian is projected onto the image plane (a 3D Gaussian projects to a 2D Gaussian analytically), sorted by depth, and composited front-to-back via alpha-blending.
+To produce an image, each 3D Gaussian is projected onto the image plane (a 3D Gaussian projects to a 2D Gaussian analytically), sorted by depth, and composited front-to-back via alpha-blending.
 The pipeline is fully differentiable, enabling gradient-based optimisation of all Gaussian parameters against posed photographs.
 Starting from a sparse Structure-from-Motion point cloud, a typical scene converges in minutes and renders at real-time framerates.

-**Adaptive density control.** During optimisation, the system clones Gaussians in under-reconstructed regions (high positional gradient, small scale) and splits Gaussians that are too large and span multiple structures.
-This allows the representation to allocate capacity where the scene needs it — fewer Gaussians on flat walls, more on high-frequency textures.
+**Adaptive density control.**
+During optimisation, the system clones Gaussians in under-reconstructed regions (high positional gradient, small scale) and splits Gaussians that are too large and span multiple structures.
+This allows the representation to allocate capacity where the scene needs it.
+Fewer Gaussians on flat walls, more on high-frequency textures.

 The result is a scene represented by 1–6 million oriented ellipsoids.
-It is neither a mesh nor an implicit function, but a cloud of soft, overlapping primitives — and this property is precisely what makes semantics difficult.
+It is neither a mesh nor an implicit function, but a cloud of soft, overlapping primitives, and this property is precisely what makes semantics difficult.

 <h3><b>The Alpha-Blending Problem</b></h3>